 Wage Theft Program

-The Wage Theft Ordinance applies to all private employers with employees who are performing work within the geographical boundaries of Miami-Dade County, without any regard to the physical location of the employer.
-Also, as with state and federal wage and hour laws, individuals may be liable under the ordinance if they were capable of exercising supervisory authority over the complaining employee and were responsible to some degree for the alleged violation.
+The Wage Theft Ordinance applies to all private employers with employees who are performing work within the Miami-Dade County boundaries, without any regard to the physical location of the employer.
+Also, as with state and federal wage and hourly laws, individuals may be liable under the Ordinance, if they were capable of exercising supervisory authority over the complainant and were responsible to some degree for the alleged violation.

-Any Employer who fails to pay any portion of wages due to an employee, according to the wage rate applicable to that Employee, within a reasonable time from the date on which that Employee performed the work for which those wages were compensation, shall be wage theft; and such a violation shall entitle an Employee, upon a finding by a hearing examiner appointed by Miami-Dade County or by a court of competent jurisdiction that an Employer is found to have unlawfully failed to pay wages, to receive back wages in addition to liquidated damages from that Employer.
+Any employer who fails to pay any portion of wages due to an employee according to the wage rate applicable to that employee, and within a reasonable time from the date on which that employee performed the work for which those wages were compensation, shall be wage theft under this Ordinance.

 Filing a Wage Theft Complaint

 In order to process your claim, you must complete the Wage Theft Affidavit.
 You may also request the form by calling the Consumer Protection Mediation Center at 786-469-2333.

 Under this program, your claim must meet the following minimum criteria:

 - Work must have been performed in Miami-Dade County;

 - Amount owed must be at least $60 and no more that $15,000;

 - Individual must be or have been an employee of the business; and